 Employment law protects an employee who is gay from unfair treatment.
 The Equality Act 2010 means that an employment tribunal will judge as illegal unfavourable treatment of an employee or worker by an employer on the basis that the employee is gay, lesbian, bisexual, or, indeed, heterosexual.
-Discrimination against a worker is also illegal because he or she is thought of having a particular sexual orientation or is associated with people with an particular sexual orientation.
+Having a particular sexual orientation discrimination against a worker is also illegal because he or she is associated with people with an particular sexual orientation.
 Gender reassignment, and people in civil partnerships are also protected under the Act.

 Employment law recognises discrimination as direct or indirect, and also victimisation, and harassment.
 The protection covers: recruitment, employment terms and conditions, pay, training, promotion and transfer, redundancy and dismissal.
 The Act protects all employees, short or permanent contracts, job applicants, trainees, contract workers, office holders, company directors and partners, those who are on secondment and the self-employed.

 Research by the Advisory, Conciliation and Arbitration Service (Acas) suggests that most complaints of sexual orientation discrimination involve homophobic bullying and harassment, such as verbal abuse, exclusion from conversations, name-calling and threats.
 Situations can also involve unfair dismissal and sex discrimination, usually sexual harassment.

 Employers are liable in an employment tribunal for acts of sexual orientation discrimination but so too are employees who carry out the discrimination.
 The Act makes employers ‘vicariously liable’ for the acts of discrimination of their employees.
 Employers, though, have a defence, if they can show they took all reasonable steps to prevent the discrimination.
 Employment lawyers call this the statutory defence.

 Direct and indirect discrimination